pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 ---
-title: "Nocmig and Thrush Migration Over Central Stockholm"
+title: "Nocmig recording and Thrush Migration Over Central Stockholm"
 date: 2020-09-28T23:36:10+02:00
 updated: 2020-09-28T23:36:10+02:00
 draft: false
 ---

-As part of my decision to try to record birds this year, I also decided to try start recording migrating birds over my apartment in central Stockholm.
+As part of my decision to start to record birds this year, I also decided to try start recording migrating birds over my apartment in central Stockholm.
 Yeah, I know I should have better things to do, but this is fun.
 Bear with me!
 This summer I bought a small [Sony PCM A10](https://www.sony.co.uk/electronics/voice-recorders/pcm-a10) recorder, which I think is an excellent lightweight recorder, to have with me in the field.
 In mid July I started to leave it outside my window over the night, recording for the entire night.
-I have been doing it regularly every 2 to 4 nights, since then.
+I have been doing it regularly since then every 2 to 4 nights.

-The cult of listening to and recording night migration of birds is called _nocmig_, which is short for _nocturnal migration_ and that act of doing it can be called _nocmigging_.
+The cult of listening to and recording night migration of birds is called _nocmig_, which is short for _nocturnal migration_ and the act of doing it can be called _nocmigging_.
 It sounds a bit suspect and nothing you would want talk about with your friends, with police officers around.
 But Nocmigging is not only fun and legal, it is also an excellent way to sharpen your skills in identifying bird calls and enjoing the magic of bird migration.

-The day after a nightly recording, I import the recording into the sound editing program [Audacity](https://www.audacityteam.org/) and then browse through the recording looking at the sonogram.
+The day after a nightly recording, I import the recording into the sound editing program [Audacity](https://www.audacityteam.org/), and then visually browse through it, looking at one thirty-second window of the sonogram at a time.
 It takes about half an hour to an hour to browse through an eight hour recording.
 When I see an interesting pattern in the sonogram, I listen to what is recorded and try to identify the sound that produced the sonogram pattern.

-In the beginning I listened to cars, human voices, squeeky doors and bikes as well as the odd drunkard or boisterous gang of urban hipsters.
+In the beginning I listened a lot to cars, human voices, squeeky doors and bikes as well as the odd drunkard or boisterous gang of urban hipsters.
 But quite quickly, I got good at visually sorting out the normal urban noises from bird calls in the sonogram patterns.
-And just as quickly I started to be good at recognizing the sonogram signatures of common birds like blackbirds (Koltrast), _Turdus merula_, Swifts (Tornseglare), _Apus apus_ and Blue tits (Blåmes), _Cyanistes caeruleus_.
-Then I started noticing - or hearing - other patterns, such as the time in the morning when different species started to get active, but also, as the weeks passed by, that some species started disappearing in the recordings, like the Swifts in late August.
-And the Baltic Lesser black-backed gulls (Silltrut), _Larus fuscus_, that start migrating south in late September to the Arabian peninsular, where they spend the winter.
+And just as quickly I started to be good at recognizing the sonogram signatures of common birds like Blackbirds (Koltrast), _Turdus merula_, Swifts (Tornseglare), _Apus apus_ and Blue tits (Blåmes), _Cyanistes caeruleus_.
+Then I started noticing other patterns, such as the time in the morning when different species start getting active, but also, as the weeks passed by, that some species started disappearing from the recordings, like Swifts in late August.
+And Baltic Lesser black-backed gulls (Silltrut), _Larus fuscus_, that start migrating south in late September to the Arabian peninsular, where they spend the winter.